Hacktoberfest 2018 - Coming Soon

 Rules and Prizes

 First sign up on the Hacktoberfest site.
-If you open up four pull requests between October 1 and October 31, you'll win a free, limited edition Hacktoberfest T-shirt.
+If you open up five pull requests between October 1 and October 31, you'll win a free, limited edition Hacktoberfest T-shirt.
 (Pull requests do not have to be merged and accepted; as long as they've been opened between the very start of October 1 and the very end of October 31, they count towards a free T-shirt.)

-Connect with other Hacktoberfest participants (Hacktobefestants?) by using the hashtag, #Hacktoberfest, on your social media platform of choice.
+Connect with other Hacktoberfest participants (Hacktobefestants?) by using the hashtag, #hacktoberfest, on your social media platform of choice.

 - How To Create a Pull Request on GitHub